RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 Power Tools: Scatter Matrix
 ---------------------------

-It would be pretty tedius to look at all the different pairs of things we might want to look at for correlation one at a time, but we can use a scatter matrix to make life easier.
+It would be pretty tedious to look at all the different pairs of things we might want to look at for correlation one at a time, but we can use a scatter matrix to make life easier.